esa/pagmo2/doc/sphinx/docs/cpp/islands/fork_island.rst

    .. cpp:function:: std::string get_extra_info() const

       :return: if an evolution is ongoing, this method will return a string representation of the ID of the child process.
-Otherwise, the ``"No active child."`` string will be returned.
+Otherwise, the ``"No active child"`` string will be returned.

    .. cpp:function:: pid_t get_child_pid() const